itorres60/Note-taker-server/README.md

 # Note-taker-server

-Out depolyed not taking application has the functionality to save, view and delete notes.
-Here are the before and after pictures of the delete process as well as the route pertaining to the delete function:
+My depolyed note taking application has the functionality to save, view and delete notes.
+Here are the before and after pictures of the delete process as well as the route pertaining to the delete function as well as the code producing the functionality:

 Before:
 ![Before delete Screenshot](/screenshots/before.png "Before delete")